Internal Links

 Things improved for me in the late 90s, just a bit, but in 2002 the company literally collapsed, due to

-the massive egos of the most senior company directors, who, as always, walked away with huge million pound pensions and bonuses to reward
+the massive egos of the most senior company directors, who, as always, walked away with huge multi-million pound pensions and bonuses to reward

 their years of making the wrong decisions, using buzzwords, getting fat, and lying about timescales.
 Managers lie about timescales